Kitware/vtk-book/VTKBook/12Chapter12.md

   <figcaption style="color:blue"><b>Figure 12-17</b>.
 Ten frames from a blow molding finite element analysis.
 Mold halves (shown in wireframe) are closed around a parison as the parison is inflated.
 Coloring indicates thickness-red areas are thinner than blue. <a href="https://kitware.github.io/vtk-examples/site/Cxx/Visualization/Blow" title="Blow"> See Blow.cxx</a> and <a href="https://kitware.github.io/vtk-examples/site/Python/Visualization/Blow" title="Blow"> Blow.py</a>.</figcaption>
 </figure>

-To generate these images, we used a Tcl script shown in **Figure 12-18** and **Figure 12-19**.
+To generate these images, we used a Tcl script shown in {ref}`Figure 12-18 <Figure-12-18>` and {ref}`Figure 12-19 <Figure-12-19>`.
 The input data is in VTK format, so a vtkUnstructuredGridReader was used as a source object.
 The mesh displacement is accomplished using an instance of vtkWarpVector.
 At this point the pipeline splits.
 We wish to treat the mold and parison differently (different properties such as wireframe versus surface), but the data for both mold and parison is combined.
 Fortunately, we can easily separate the data using two instances of class vtkConnectivityFilter.
 One filter extracts the parison, while the other extracts both parts of the mold.
 Finally, to achieve a smooth surface appearance on the parison, we use a vtkPolyDataNormals filter.
 In order to use this filter, we have to convert the data type from vtkUnstructuredGrid (output of vtkConnectivityFilter ) to type vtkPolyData.
 The filter vtkGeometryFilter does this nicely.

 ## 12.7 Algorithm Visualization